MarcoCoppola/Development/AngulaJS/COMPONENTS.md

 $scope.nameSelect = SELECT_INIT;
 ```

-* Method to initialize the select:
+* Method to populate the select:

   ``` Javascript
   /**